MAT Manual

 The content of a matrix can be accessed in various representations called facets.
 MGL-MAT takes care of synchronizing these facets by copying data around lazily, but doing its best to share storage for facets that allow it.

-in the printed results.
+Notice the abf in the printed results.
 It illustrates that behind

-worked on the backing-array
+the scenes fill! worked on the backing-array

-other hand made a foreign call to the BLAS dscal
+other hand made a foreign call to the BLAS dscal function for

-which it needed the foreign-array
+which it needed the foreign-array facet (f).

-stands for the array
+Finally, the a stands for the array facet that was

 created when the array was printed.
 All facets are up-to-date (else